TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-hyperv-deployment-issues.md

 **I have issues when registering the appliance using the Azure Migrate project key copied from the project**

 1. Ensure that you have copied the correct key from the project.
 To check, on the **Server Assessment** card in your project, select **Discover** and then **Manage Existing appliance** in Step 1.
-Select the appliance name (for which you generated a key previously) from the drop-down menu and copy the corresponding key.
+Select the appliance name (for which you generated a key previously) from the menu and copy the corresponding key.
 1. Ensure that you are pasting the key to the appliance of the correct **cloud type** (Public/ US Gov) and **appliance type** (VMware/Hyper-V/Physical or other).
 Check at the top of appliance configuration manager to confirm the cloud and scenario type.

 **I am unable to complete registration due to insufficient AAD privileges and get the error, "Azure Active Directory (AAD) operation failed with status 'Forbidden' "**